 Jacky's expert tip: Take a bigger bite out of your visit and amble through the neighborhood's indie shops, restaurants and attractions such as the Old Town School of Folk Music.

 Annually, and specifically Oct.
-19-20 in 2019, Chicago locals and visitors have the opportunity to witness hidden architectural treasures tucked among the city's diverse neighborhoods during the Chicago Architecture Center's Open House Chicago.
-The free public festival is a cornucopia of behind-the-scenes access to more than 350 sites in 37 neighborhoods including skyscrapers, mansions, hidden rooms, magnificent theaters, hotels, private clubs, industrial sites, offices and sacred spaces - places that are rarely, if ever, open to the public.
-Some sites offer discussions and family-friendly activities.
+16-17 in 2021, Chicago locals and visitors have the opportunity to witness hidden architectural treasures tucked among the city's diverse neighborhoods during the Chicago Architecture Center's Open House Chicago.
+The free public festival is a cornucopia of behind-the-scenes access to hundreds of sites in myriad neighborhoods including skyscrapers, mansions, hidden rooms, magnificent theaters, hotels, private clubs, industrial sites, offices and sacred spaces - places that are rarely, if ever, open to the public.
+New sites for 2021 include Sable Hotel at Navy Pier; The Penthouse Hyde Park; Bank of America Tower; Quinn Chapel; and the Illinois Holocaust Museum.
+There's an OHC app, open October 1-31, as well as virtual programs throughout the month.
 One of the largest architecture festivals in the world, the event is free and one not to be missed.
-In celebration of 2019 being designated the Year of Chicago Theatre, there is a new 'trail' of 40+ venues and theater-related sites, literally from A (Athenaeum Theater in Lakeview) to Z (Zap Props in Bridgeport).

 Recommended for Things to Do in Fall because: Locals love it because they can get into spaces that are rarely open to the public and tourists win the architectural sweepstakes visiting this weekend.

 Jacky's expert tip: Times vary by site, Saturday to Sunday, Oct.
 16-17, 2021 so make a plan to visit the spaces about which you are most curious.